Regional Job Opportunities

 REPORTS TO: Executive Director

-- Represents PIPCA in meetings and conferences, as appropriate.
+- Represent PIPCA in meetings and conferences, as appropriate.

-- Provides logistical support on project activities as needed.
+- Provide logistical support on project activities as needed.

-- Fosters an environment that promotes trust and cooperation amongst staff and members.
+- Foster an environment that promotes trust and cooperation amongst staff and members.

-- Participates in organization’s functional teams and ad hoc committees.
+- Participate in organization’s functional teams and ad hoc committees.